How rare is a black whitetail? I’d bet money you’ve never seen one in person.

 What makes this story unlike anything else you may have heard, her buck was a black whitetail deer.

-“We got to the lease an hour before we needed to be in the blind, just so Brooke could shoot a few practice rounds,” said Mike Bateman said in an interview with Dallas News.
+“We got to the lease an hour before we needed to be in the blind, just so Brooke could shoot a few practice rounds,” said Mike Bateman said in an interview last January with the Dallas News.
 “She had not fired a rifle since missing the doe last year.”

 About 4:30 p.m that afternoon, several hours after seeing nothing in their blind, their luck changed.
 A melanistic buck, or black whitetail, walked out in front of them.
 At first, they weren’t really sure what it was.
 Mike quickly called one of his hunting buddies who shares their lease and asked what his thoughts were on taking the deer.
 Their lease has an eight-point or above rule for all bucks.